ioanalazea/multimotion/readme.md

 - Leveraging multimodal data (e.g., EEG, ECG) for accurate classification.
 - Supporting neuromarketing research and clinical psychology applications.

-# Steps to Set Up and Run the Project
+# Steps to Set Up and Run the Project (Feature Extraction)

 1. **Clone the Repository**
    Clone the repository to your local machine.